Climbing Snowdon – getting there.

 Snowdon is the highest mountain in Wales, at an elevation of 1,085 metres above sea level.
 Although it’s a popular destination in summer, winter ascent is something totally different.
 Weather conditions might change significantly and you will even find hard to stay on the track if not experienced or well prepared.
 Hard conditions may occur anytime between October – May.
 That means there may be snow or ice on the way up, extreme wind making a hike very challenging.

-What equipment do I need to climb Snowdon in winter?
+What equipment do I need to climbing Snowdon in winter?

 There are no stupid questions before climbing any mountain in winter.
 I didn’t know what to expect either, as it was my only second mountain in the UK, just after highest peak Ben Nevis.
 I have to say Snowdon was very different, so no wonder when people ask different questions before the ascent.
 Wise planning and the right gear is key!